All Episodes

 He is a Democrat.

-Anybody thinks this is gonna end is silly.
+Anybody who thinks this is going to end is silly.

 Incoming Senate Majority Leader Dingy Harry vows to make reforms of congressional earmarks a priority of his tenure, arguing that members need to be more transparent when they load pet projects for their districts into federal spending bills.

-Last year's 286 billion dollar federal transportation bill included a little notice slice of pork pushed by Harry Reid himself that provided benefits not only for the casino town of Laughlin, Nevada, but also possibly for the Senator himself.
+But get this: last year's $286 billion federal transportation bill included a little not little noticed slice of pork pushed by Harry Reid himself that provided benefits not only for the casino town of Laughlin, Nevada, but also possibly for the senator himself.

 What he didn't mention, though, is that just across the Colorado River is Arizona.

-And here he is today talking about how we need more transparency.
+And here he is today talking about how we need more transparency and we need all this other week.

 Now, of course, Dingy Harry denies any personal financial interest in his efforts to secure $18 million for this new bridge connecting Laughlin, Nevada with Bullhead City, Arizona.